Asia, South Asia & Southeast Asia

-The symbol of AUM (also spelled “Om”) consists of three curves, one semicircle, and a dot; these are symbols of each person’s self and his potential:
+The AUM symbol — also spelled “Om” — consists of three curves, one semicircle and a dot.
+They are symbols of each person’s self and potential:

 One of our favorite descriptions of AUM, which touches on many of the symbols described above, can be found in Joseph Campbell’s book “The Hero with a Thousand Faces.”
 Campbell breaks down each of AUM’s three phonemes:

 For Campbell, the most profound element of AUM is not the sound, however, but the silence that surrounds it: